jmbowman/anima-character-generator/README.rst

 whilst starting to learn and understand the code.

 Fixes so far:
-* Weapon module DP reduction for weapon masters (Half working - DP is reduced.
+* Weapon module DP reduction for weapon masters class
-UI not currently updated)
 * You can now remove basic modules from your character